Geometry of $\mathbb{P}^{2}$ blown up at seven points: Notations and Definitions

 Let $P_1,P_2,...,P_r \in \mathbb{P}^2$.
-An \it admissible transformation \rm is a quadratic transformation of $\mathbb{P}^2$ centered at some three of $P_i$ (call them $P_1,P_2,P_3$) .
-This gives new $\mathbb{P}^2$ and new sets of r points, namely $Q_1,Q_2,Q_3$ and the image of $P_4,P_5,...,P_r$.
-We say $P_1, P_2,...,P_r$ are in \it general position \rm if no three are collinear and furthermore, after any finite sequence of admissible transformations, the new set of r points also has no three collinear.
+An \textit{ admissible transformation} is a quadratic transformation of $\mathbb{P}^2$ centered at three of the $P_i$'s (call them $P_1,P_2,P_3$) .
+This gives a new $\mathbb{P}^2$ and a new sets of $r$ points, namely $Q_1,Q_2,Q_3$ and the image of $P_4,P_5,...,P_r$.
+We say $P_1, P_2,...,P_r$ are in \textit{ general position} if no three are collinear and furthermore, after any finite sequence of admissible transformations, the new set of $r$ points also has no three collinear.
 See (\cite{H}.V.5) for more details.

-\begin{defi} \rm A triple $(V, S, \pi)$, where $\pi: V \rightarrow S$ is a rational map whose generic fiber is an irreducible rational curve and $S$ is a nonsingular variety, is called a \it conic bundle over the base $S$ \rm or simply a \it conic over $S$.\rm \end{defi}
+\begin{defi} A triple $(V, S, \pi)$, where $\pi: V \rightarrow S$ is a rational map whose generic fiber is an irreducible rational curve and $S$ is a nonsingular variety, is called a \textit{ conic bundle over the base $S$} or simply a \textit{ conic over $S$}. \end{defi}

-\begin{defi} \rm A conic $(V, S, \pi)$ is called \it regular \rm if the map $\pi: V \rightarrow S$ is a flat morphism of nonsingular varieties.
-A regular conic is called \it standard \rm if the morphism $\pi: V \rightarrow S$ is relatively minimal, i.e. $\pi^{-1}(D)\subset V$ is an irreducible divisor for each irreducible divisor $D\subset S$.
+\begin{defi} A conic $(V, S, \pi)$ is called regular if the map $\pi: V \rightarrow S$ is a flat morphism of nonsingular varieties.
+A regular conic is called standard if the morphism $\pi: V \rightarrow S$ is relatively minimal, i.e. $\pi^{-1}(D)\subset V$ is an irreducible divisor for each irreducible divisor $D\subset S$.